adelton/kind-in-pod/README.md

 ```
 where
 ```
-Nov 21 12:24:51 kind-control-plane kubelet[180]: E1121 12:24:51.323604     180 kubelet.go:498] "Failed to create an oomWatcher (running in UserNS, Hint: enable KubeletInUserNamespace feature flag to ignore the error)" err="open /dev/kmsg: operation not permitted"
+Dec 18 16:12:14 kind-control-plane kubelet[184]: E1218 16:12:14.321978     184 kubelet.go:536] "Failed to create an oomWatcher (running in UserNS, Hint: enable KubeletInUserNamespace feature flag to ignore the error)" err="open /dev/kmsg: operation not permitted"
 ```
 seems the most relevant.